louisds/NLP-projects/NLP_jargon.md

 Together, they help disambiguate language so programs can perform with more accuracy.
 In the example “The chicken is ready to eat”, the taxonomy can classify the chicken as an animal, while ontology can apply relational understanding to further define the term “chicken” as either an animal or a type of food to be eaten.

+## Soundex

+Soundex converts an alphanumeric string to a four-character code that is based on how the string sounds when spoken in English.

 ## Information Extraction vs. Retrieval